alexanderblindsey/Mutual-Funds-Analysis-Stata/README.md

-# What should you look for in a portfolio manager?s
+# What should you look for in a portfolio manager?

 ### The Project
 This project was submitted as an assignment for an upper-level econometrics class at the University of British Columbia.
 The assignment received an A+.